almahamud1234/neocortexapi/source/MySEProject/README.md

 ## Execution of the project

+To run this project, use the following class/methods given in [Program.cs].

 Our project is carried out as follows.

 * At the beginning, we use the `ExtractSequencesFromFolder` method of the [`CsvSequenceFolder`](https://github.com/almahamud1234/neocortexapi/blob/MatrixMasters/source/MySEProject/AnomalyDetectionSample/CsvSequenceFolder.cs) class to read all files inside a folder.
 These classes maintain a list of numerical sequences from the read data for repeated future use.
 To handle non-numeric data, exception handling is incorporated within certain classes.
 Additionally, the `TrimSequences` technique allows data trimming by removing one to four components (numbers 1 through 4) from the start, returning a numeric sequence.

 ```csharp